Resource Management Act 1991

 You could also call this:

-When you’re involved in a case related to resource management, the Environment Court will hold any meetings or hearings close to where the issue is happening.
-They do this to make it easier for everyone involved.
-The court will pick a place that they think is convenient and near to the subject of the case.
-However, if you and the other people in the case agree on a different place, the court can hold the meeting or hearing there instead.
+When you are involved in a case with the Environment Court, they will usually hold meetings or hearings in a place close to where the issue is happening.
+The court chooses a place that is convenient for them, but you and the other people involved can agree on a different place if you want to.
+The Environment Court makes decisions about where to hold these meetings or hearings.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 271A: Submitter may be party to proceedings
+271A: Submitter may be party to proceedings, or

 Part 11 Environment Court